LarsMichelsen/pmatic/README.md

 ## Requirements

-pmatic is currently not expecting any special Python modules. pmatic is supported with Python 2.7, 3.4 and newer.
+Pmatic is currently not expecting any special Python modules. pmatic is supported with Python 2.7, 3.4 and newer.
 Older versions of Python are not supported.

-Potentially pmatic could even be used on Windows systems which have a Python interpreter installed.
-But I did not test it and I am pretty sure there are some changes needed to make it work.
-But maybe someone wants to make this work.
-Should not be too much work.
+There are some which are already use pmatic on Windows systems which have a Python interpreter installed.
+But I did not test it and I am pretty sure there are some changes needed to make it completely work.
+At least the pmatic Manager will not work without some changes.

+At least the basic functionality of Pmatic has also been tested on OS X using Python 2.7 and 3.4 from MacPorts.
+But as for Windows the pmatic Manager has not been tested on OS X yet.

+I am always open to support more platforms.
+So if one likes to add support for more, please let me know.

 ## Installation